 In 1948 the town celebrated having The Cup displayed in shop windows for the first time in 8 years.
-Kevin, Baden, and Reg present and Bill Kirkwood the captain-coach.
-In November the town mourned Fred Broad.
+Kevin, Baden, and Reg were present, with Bill Kirkwood the captain-coach.
+In November everyone mourned the premature departure of Fred Broad.

-Now in his late fifties George Broad had a fight at the West Wyalong Show in 1949, while daughter Vera married Bill Kirkwood and sister Lola Broad’s husband Paddy Farrell took over the coaching from Bill Kirkwood.
+Now in his late fifties George Broad had a fight at the West Wyalong Show in 1949, while daughter Vera married Bill Kirkwood and sister Lola Broad’s husband Paddy Farrell took over the coaching from Bill.
 Imposing a strict no-train-no-game policy Wyalong regained the Maher Cup.
-The Advocate reported that the Club was a family affair with Baden, Kevin, George and Neville on the committee while Fred’s widow Flo was Patron.
+The Advocate reported that the Club was a family affair with Baden, Kevin, George and Neville on the committee, while Fred’s widow Flo was the patron.
 Neville was badly burnt while inspecting a truck while Baden decided to retire and then decided otherwise.

 1951.
 Baden was suspended for the season for fighting in a Sunday game against Young.
 He turned up at a West Wyalong v Young match late in the season and attacked Young legend and publicist Bill Kearney, who he blamed for his sentence.
 Threatening to kill Kearney the matter went to court.
 West Wyalong won the Maher Cup with Kevin and Reg, brother-in-law Bill Kirkwood, and cousins Les and Ron Crowe.
 Kevin injured his knee and took up golf, with considerable success.

 The Later Years.
 In 1955 West Wyalong bought Darrell Fazio and Algie Metcalfe from Cootamundra but still couldn’t wrest The Cup.
 The next year they added Lionel Wheatley who like Fazio and Metcalfe played for Newtown and then Cootamundra.
-On 26 May 1956 West Wyalong won the Maher Cup after five years of loss and fought off an incredible eleven challenges.
-Baden Broad, now aged 36, and Les and Ron Crowe were regulars.
+On 26 May 1956 West Wyalong won the Maher Cup after five years of loss and then fought off an impressive eleven challenges.
+Baden Broad, now aged 36, along with Les and Ron Crowe were regulars.